-Historically, the average grade for this course is between B+ and A- (about 3.5 out of 4.0).
+Historically, the average grade in this course is B+.
 Course grades are calculated based on how you perform in the class both relative to the course goals and relative to other students.
 The first part of that calculation is based on the weighted average of your performance in each of several categories:

 Component Weight

-1 st team Consulting Report 5%
+1 st team Consulting Report 10%

-2 nd team Consulting Report 10%
+2 nd team Consulting Report 15%

-Class engagement: Case Notes (2 required, and best 7 of the others) In-class participation Take-away postings (best 11 of 13) 25% 10% 10%
+Class engagement: Case Notes (2 required, and best 7 of the others) In-class participation Take-Aways (best 11 of 13) 30% 10% 10%

-Team project 15%

 Mid-term exam 10%

 Final exam 15%

 Total 100%